pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 After a batch is retrieved by the main process, another batch is sent to the appropriate worker.

 In the suggested pipeline, there are 2 levels of workers:
-* item_workers - designated to generate one item at a time (by running `dataset.__getitem__` function), and send it to shared memory.
+* item_workers - designated to generate one item at a time (by running `dataset.__getitem__` function), and send it to shared memory
   * This worker is similar to the workers in the current design, but it receives and sends one item at a time (and not one batch at a time)
-* batch_workers - designated to get items from shared memory, prepare batches by running collate_fn, and send the prepared batches back to shared memory, for consumption by the main process.
+* batch_workers - designated to get items from shared memory, prepare batches by running collate_fn, and send the prepared batches back to shared memory, for consumption by the main process

 Current design dataflow: main_process -> workers -> main_process

 Suggested design dataflow: main_process -> item_workers -> batch_workers -> main_process

 #### **Main Process Flow**
-* Retrieve and store prepared batches from batch_workers (by worker_result_queue).
+* Retrieve and store prepared batches from batch_workers (by worker_result_queue)
   * Track number of items at work (workload) by each worker.
-Make sure to reduce workload counter for the relevant batch_worker, and for each of the relevant item-workers, when retrieving the batch.
+Make sure to reduce workload counter for the relevant batch_worker, and for each of the relevant item-workers, when retrieving the batch
-* Send batches of items metadata to item_workers, one batch at a time.
+* Send batches of items metadata to item_workers, one batch at a time
   * Each item should include the following metadata: (item_idx_in_batch, batch_idx, item_index, iw_idx, bw_idx, batch_size):
-  * A possibly different iw_idx should be assigned to each item.
+  * A possibly different iw_idx should be assigned to each item
-    * Select iw_idx by the items_worker with the minimal workload.
+    * Select iw_idx by the items_worker with the minimal workload
-  * An identical bw_idx should be assigned to all items in the same batch.
+  * An identical bw_idx should be assigned to all items in the same batch
-    * Select bw_idx by the batches_worker with the minimal workload.
+    * Select bw_idx by the batches_worker with the minimal workload
   * Make sure that the sum of item_workers workload is always <= (_prefetch_factor_ * _batch_size_).
-Stop sending batches when reaching this limit.
+Stop sending batches when reaching this limit
-  * Make sure to increase workload counter for the relevant batch_worker, and for each of the relevant item-workers, when sending the batch of items.
+  * Make sure to increase workload counter for the relevant batch_worker, and for each of the relevant item-workers, when sending the batch of items

-* Once the next required batch is retrieved, return batch to caller function.
+* Once the next required batch is retrieved, return batch to caller function

 #### **Item Worker Flow**
-* get item from index_queue.
+* get item from index_queue
-* run `dataset.__getitem__(item_index)`.
+* run `dataset.__getitem__(item_index)`
-* send item to the appropriate batch_worker by item_queue.
+* send item to the appropriate batch_worker by item_queue

 #### **Batch Worker Flow**
-* get one item at a time from item_queue and append them into batches, by item batch_idx (and batch_size).
+* get one item at a time from item_queue and append them into batches, by item batch_idx (and batch_size)
-* Once all items of a given batch are received, run collate_fn and send the prepared batch to worker_result_queue.
+* Once all items of a given batch are received, run collate_fn and send the prepared batch to worker_result_queue

 ## **Metrics **
 The suggested flow should require significantly less shared memory, while preserving TPT, using similar configurations. \